madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 /sys/bus/pci/devices/0000:03:00.0/power/control = on   (0x020000, Ethernet controller, r8169)
 ```

 TLP [configuration](http://linrunner.de/en/tlp/docs/tlp-configuration.html) is in `/etc/default/tlp`.
-With TLP defaults on AC all PCI devices are *on* and *auto* on BAT:
+With TLP defaults, all PCI devices are on AC / BAT either *on* or *auto*:

 ```
 RUNTIME_PM_ON_AC=on